anton-ovod/Web-BasedLibrarySystem/README.md

 #### 1.2 Definitions, Acronyms, and Abbreviations
 - **WLS**: Web-based Library System
-- **Member**: A user who can search, reserve, borrow, and prolong books, report issues with borrowed books, and request to donate books.
+- **Reader**: A user who can search, reserve, borrow, and prolong books, report issues with borrowed books, and request to donate books.
 - **Librarian**: A user responsible for managing library inventory, member interactions, and resolving account issues.

 #### 1.3 Scope